 Brown the sausage over medium-high heat until no longer pink.
 Reduce the heat to medium-low.
-Sprinkle on half the flour and combine until the sausage soaks it all up, then add a little more until just before the sausage looks too dry.
+Sprinkle in half the flour and combine until the sausage soaks it all up, then add a little more until just before the sausage looks too dry.
 Continue to stir, “frying” the flour with the sausage, then pour in the milk, stirring constantly.

 Cook the gravy, stirring frequently, until it thickens, about 8-10 minutes.
-Add seasoned salt, black and white peppers, and nutmeg, and continue cooking until rich and thick.
+Add seasoned and Cajun salt, black and white peppers, and nutmeg, and continue cooking until rich and thick.
 If it’s too thick for your liking, add a splash or two of milk, and continue stirring.
 Taste and adjust seasonings.

 Spoon sausage gravy over warm biscuits, toast, chicken, country fried steaks, scrambled eggs, grits, well anything (LOL) and serve immediately!